People often put privacy concerns to the back of their mind if the perceived benefits are compelling enough.

 Welcome to the future

-It’s always interesting to look back on a film from 15 or 20 years ago that was set in the future to see what they got right and what they got wrong.
+It’s interesting to look back on a film from 15 or 20 years ago that was set in the future to see what they got right and what they got wrong.

 In the film, it’s an individual’s eyes that are scanned before personalized ads are played to them.
 We might not be quite there yet with the eye scanning technology, but generally speaking companies can do exactly the same thing today.